 Popular Protest and Class Struggle Across the Continent

-Broadly the project considers the relationship between working class struggle and popular protest in Africa over the last ten years as we chart the development of protest movements across the continent.
-The project focuses on a broader array of popular forces that challenge not only immediate austerity and repression introduced as part of structural adjustment and ‘economic reform’, but also the legitimacy of the reforms themselves and even, sometimes, the governments that introduced them.
+Broadly the debate considers the relationship between working class struggle and popular protest in Africa over the last ten years as we chart the development of protest movements across the continent.
+The debate focuses on a broader array of popular forces that challenge not only immediate austerity and repression introduced as part of structural adjustment and ‘economic reform’, but also the legitimacy of the reforms themselves and even, sometimes, the governments that introduced them.
 Many of these protests have frequently identified the international financial institutions and agencies efforts to further enmesh ‘the developing world’ and the ordinary people who live there, into the uneven process of capitalist globalisation in the interests of major transnational corporations and the states that gain most from their operations.
 We pay particular attention to the development of Islamist movements across the continent, how they have emerged out of and are shaped by popular contestation.

-For now this project will chart the incidents of protests, provide brief analysis and arguments on the dynamic of protests and host discussions on the meaning and shape of class struggle across the continent.
+For now this debate will chart the incidents of protests, provide brief analysis and arguments on the dynamic of protests and host discussions on the meaning and shape of class struggle across the continent.
 We look particularly at how popular protest relates, shapes and is shaped by continental and international developments.

 Read our reports